JOHN FORCE 16-TIME NHRA WORLD CHAMPION

 Even through the darkest days of Force’s racing career such as the tragic and sudden death of his friend and teammate Eric Medlen along with John’s own crippling accident at Dallas, both in 2007, John never threw in the towel.
 If anything, he was more determined to make these 8,000 horsepower Funny Cars safer.
 Even though it’s about winning, John knows it’s also about safety.
 With daughters Ashley, Brittany and Courtney behind the wheel of their own supercharged race cars, John makes sure they’re as safe as possible.

 Another aspect that sets John Force apart from those who have dominated in other fields, from sports to business to politics, is his longevity and his determination.
-Force has replaced long-time sponsors with new sponsors Lucas Oil, Chevrolet and PEAK antifreeze and coolant to join Auto Club, Mac Tools ad Traxxas for 2014.
+Force has replaced long-time sponsors with new sponsors PEAK Antifreeze & Coolant, Monster Energy, Lucas Oil, Chevrolet and to join Auto Club, Mac Tools and Traxxas.
 The constant salesman and showman continues to amaze on the race track.

 Such success led in 2012 to his enshrinement as a first ballot inductee into the International Motorsports Hall of Fame in Talladega, Ala.
 He also is a member of the Motor Sports Hall of Fame of America in Novi, Mich., and in 1996 was the first drag racer ever recognized as Driver of the Year for all of American motor racing.